 The short term effect to these supplements is increased lubrication, better joint health, less damage to cartilage and easier pain control.
 The long term clinical result is better movement, which results in better muscle mass to cushion the shock of walking and running.
 If supplements are implemented early, many animals never have to go beyond this stage.
-Joint supplements like Doc Roy's Aches Away are an excellent choice to help prevent and slow the progression of arthritis, with three formulations to address each stage of joint disease.
-If used early, you can expect to keep the cartilage damage minimal for years.
+Joint supplements like Doc Roy's Aches Away are an excellent choice to help support joint, hip, and connective tissue health in dogs.
+If used early, you can help to keep the cartilage damage minimal for years.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.